rife2/bld-junit-reporter/example/README.md

-## Compile and test the project, then run the reporter
+## Compile and test the project, then display the reporter summary

 ```console
 ./bld compile test